Glidias/alternterrain/README.md

 NOTE: This repository is curently outdated/unmaintained.
-For the latest WIP with latest features/fixes/what-not....consider checking http://github.com/Glidias/Asharena
+For the latest WIP with latest features/fixes/what-not....consider checking http://github.com/Glidias/Asharena  and https://playcanvas.com/project/551968/overview/lod-quad-tree-terrain-engine for a WebGL implementation under Playcanvas.

 alternterrain
 =============